Skip to main content

 For other neighbourhood-level restaurants worth considering alongside Simone, see Beurre Noisette, Capitaine, Flocon, and Le Mazenay.
 If you are planning a broader trip, our full Paris restaurants guide covers the range from bistros to three-star rooms, alongside our Paris hotels guide, Paris bars guide, Paris wineries guide, and Paris experiences guide.

 For farm-to-table cooking at the highest tier in France, Mirazur in Menton and Bras in Laguiole represent the benchmark.
 Flocons de Sel in Megève, Troisgros in Ouches, Paul Bocuse in Collonges-au-Mont-d'Or, and Auberge de l'Ill in Illhaeusern complete the picture of what serious French cooking looks like outside Paris.
-Alléno Paris au Pavillon Ledoyen sits at the opposite end of the Paris price spectrum from Simone and is worth considering if your occasion calls for a grander setting.
+Alléno Paris au Pavillon Ledoyen sits at the opposite end of the Paris price spectrum from Simone and works if your occasion calls for a grander setting.

 FAQ